AmplitudeGravity/kinematicHopfAlgebra/README.md

 # kinematicHopfAlgebra
 This is the program to generate the BCJ numerator in HEFT, YM, YMS+ $\phi^3$.
-It can be used in construct EYM, GR+HEFT amplitdue.
+It can be used in construct EYM, GR+HEFT amplitdue via double copy.
 Examples is included.

 The major output of this program is